michaels234/michaels234.github.io/README.md

 # see on github you pushed your source code
 # set your github pages settings:
 # source: deploy from a branch. branch: none, /root. for now.
+# if first time, create gh-pages branch from main:
+git checkout -b gh-pages main
-# push just the dist folder to gh-pages branch:
+# get just the dist folder from main into gh-pages branch, you need to know the commit code from main:
-git add dist -f && git commit -m "subtree commit" git subtree push --prefix dist origin gh-pages
+git checkout e0f7de754cc99c1caaa27ccbde973f2a9c27ecef dist git add . git commit -m "commit dist"
+# if first push of gh-pages:
+git push --set-upstream origin gh-pages
+# otherwise just
+git push
 # go set the github pages settings to use the gh-pages branch
 # that should deploy it. check in github actions to see deployment

-# for 2nd time deploying and onward